Constitution Center (Washington, D.C.): 2012 sale

-On April 22, 2011, David Nassif Associates announced it was putting Constitution Center up for sale, and said it hoped to find a buyer by the end of summer 2011.
-The company also said it hoped for a $900 million purchase price.
+On April 22, 2011, David Nassif Associates announced it was putting Constitution Center up for sale and said it hoped to find a buyer by the end of summer 2011.
+The company also hoped for a $900 million purchase price.
 Real estate banking firm Eastdil Secured assisted in securing a buyer.

-In June 2012, the Washington Business Journal reported that CommonWealth Partners and Nassif Associates had negotiated a purchase agreement, but were unable to reach agreement.
+In June 2012, the Washington Business Journal reported that CommonWealth Partners and Nassif Associates had negotiated a purchase agreement but could not reach an agreement.
 CommonWealth Partners then withdrew from any further discussions.

 A deal for the sale of Constitution Center was agreed to in December 2012.
 MetLife and an unidentified investor (represented by Clarion Partners LLC) each purchased a 50 percent interest in the building.
 The sale price was $734 million, or $524 per square foot (0.093 square meters).
 The sale price was the most expensive in D.C. history for a single building.
-(It was not the most paid per square foot, however.
-That record went to two-building Market Square at 701 and 801 Pennsylvania Avenue NW, which sold in 2011 to Wells Real Estate Investment Trust for $905 per square foot.)
 When the deal closed in February 2013, David Nassif Associates announced it would wind down its operations and liquidate its remaining obligations.

 City tax assessors said that Constitution Center's value rose to $725.8 million in 2014, up from $573.5 million in 2013 (an increase of $152.3 million), making it the most valuable taxable property in the District of Columbia.